 - Medievalists, politics, climate justice, pedagogy, and activism

 - Preservation of material remains amid growing climate and societal instability

-The Special Thematic Strand ‘Climates‘ will be co-ordinated by Amanda Power (Faculty of History / St Catherine’s College, University of Oxford).
+The Special Thematic Strand ‘Climates‘ was co-ordinated by Amanda Power (Faculty of History / St Catherine’s College, University of Oxford).